 Trin and I arrived just after one of the last groups for the season had gone.
 The place serves as a venue for retreats and ministry training.

 New lounge chairs, coffee tables, and bunk beds had just been handcrafted and donated the prior week.
 They needed to be varnished before the moisture and bugs consumed them.
 Over 40 chairs had also been purchased that needed to be painted.

 We originally signed on for five days to help with this task.
 But we were loving it so much here and there was so much work still to do we stayed on a bit longer.

 EXPLORING THE JUNGLE

 Nights here are perfect for sleeping.
 A cool breeze blows through the windows and the darkness is complete.
 Both Trin and I love it very dark at night.
 We even cover the little laptop power cord indicator lights with electrical tape as they are too bright.

 We also had time to explore.
 Just up the mountain from Refugio Solté was supposed to be a beautiful clearing that provided great views of the entire beach.
-One foggy afternoon we headed up the mountain hoping to catch a gimps of the sea.
+One foggy afternoon we headed up the mountain hoping to get a good view.
 The fog kept us cool as we climbed the steep path up.

 We loved the view so much we made the climb again on another day that promised a clear sky.

-Just that morning we discussed staying on another week to help with the work.
+Just that morning we discussed staying for another week to help with the work.
 More on that in our next post.